felixlinker/tamarin-workshop/ex1/README.md

 ## Step 3

-To "document" which key leakage is permitted, Tamarin modelers often use a `Compromised(p)` fact in formulas to document which participant's keys leaked.
+To "document" which key leakage is permitted, Tamarin modelers often use a `ParticipantWasCompromised(p)` fact in formulas to document which participant's keys leaked.

 Add such a fact to one of the three rules of the model.
 Then, write a new `SecrecyWeakened` expressing: